 Seven classic pantomimes for the price of one - that's Potted Panto in London this Christmas!
-The great British festive tradition of panto returns to the West End in this whistle-stop tour for all the family starring CBBC presenters Dan and Jeff.
+The great British festive tradition of panto returns to the West End for an amazing fourth time in this whistle-stop tour for all the family starring CBBC presenters Dan and Jeff.

 In a madcap ride through the biggest stories and best-loved characters from panto, our dastardly double act dash from rubbing Aladdin's lamp to roaming the golden streets of Dick Whittington's London.
 Searching for Cinderella's lost slipper, they try to wake Sleeping Beauty before the giant climbs down Jack's beanstalk to squash Snow White's seven dwarves.
 It's all unmissable fun, whether you're six or 106.

 "As an introduction to pantomimes for tinies, this cheap and relentlessly cheery concoction is jolly enough.
-It whips through Jack And The Beanstalk, Dick Whittington, Sleeping Beauty, Cinderella, Snow White and Aladdin, pulling on a hat here and a frock there, and listing the essential elements of panto: rubbish cross-dressing, obligatory audience contrariness ('oh yes they do'), custard pies, contemporary political satire (Dick, the Mayor of London, wears a Boris Johnson wig), a (not remotely) enchanting fairy, the rules of 'he's behind you', toffeethrowing, wee-wee jokes, buckets of horse poo and, finally, a cheesy singalong."
+It whips through Jack And The Beanstalk, Dick Whittington, Sleeping Beauty, Cinderella, Snow White and Aladdin, pulling on a hat here and a frock there, and listing the essential elements of panto: rubbish cross-dressing, obligatory audience contrariness, custard pies, contemporary political satire, a (not remotely) enchanting fairy, the rules of 'he's behind you', toffee-throwing, wee-wee jokes, buckets of horse poo and, finally, a cheesy singalong.
+There are a few bright ideas, such as when the lads get the children to imagine they are driving Cinderella's coach, and I confess I giggled as much as the little ones when Prince Charming proposes to a man in the audience and they have a 'premarital dance' in the aisle to the tune of Je T'aime.
+A running gag has Jeff claiming he would prefer to be staging the Second World War movie Das Boot or Dickens's A Christmas Carol, either of which, frankly, might have been much more amusing...
+Had I caught one of the toffees, it might have sweetened me up."
 The Mail on Sunday

-Potted Panto in London at the Vaudeville Theatre from 18 December 2011 to 8 January 2012.
+Potted Panto in London at the Garrick Theatre opened on 10 December 2016 and closed on 8 January 2017